Curriculum Development Grant Program

 (5 p.m. pacific time)

 Award Notification: May, 2017

 Maximum Award Amount: $15,000

 Project Duration: Up to 18 months from the project start date

-The 2013 Programmatic Grant Program will support the development of innovative general education courses, laboratories, and first-year experiences, as well as revisions to lower-level or introductory biotechnology-related courses.
+The 2016 Curriculum Development Grant Program will support the development of innovative general education courses, laboratories, and first-year experiences, as well as revisions to lower-level or introductory biotechnology-related courses.
 CSUPERB emphasizes the system-wide dissemination of curricular materials across the CSU system to engage, impact and prepare students in biotechnology.